 Application Deadline and Selection Process

-The application deadline for the 2015 program is February 2, 2015.
-A selection committee chooses the participants in the program, and applicants will be notified whether they were selected for the program by the first week of March.
-The 2015 program will begin May 5, 2015 for MSU students.
+The application deadline for the 2017 program is Wednesday, February 1, 2017.
+Applicants will be notified whether they were selected for the program by the first week of March.
+The 2017 program will begin Tuesday, May 2, 2017 for MSU students.
 For non-MSU students, the start date will depend on each student’s academic schedule.

-This program is generously funded by grants from the National Center for Research Resources / National Institutes of Health, Merial Veterinary Scholars Program and through funds provided by the MSU College of Veterinary Medicine.
+This program is generously funded by grants from the National Institutes of Health, Merial Veterinary Scholars Program and through funds provided by the MSU College of Veterinary Medicine.
 Student trainees receive a minimum stipend of $5,619 for the entire 12-week program.
 Stipends for all non-MSU students include a minimum of $1,320 for living expenses ($110 per week).

 Morris Animal Foundation Veterinary Student Scholar Program:

 The Morris Animal Foundation (MAF) Veterinary Student Scholar Program also funds summer research projects for veterinary students in the areas of animal health and/or welfare.
 MAF funds research projects that benefit large companion animals, small companion animals or wildlife/special species.
 This program is nationally competitive, and MAF announces its grant awardees in March of each year.
 To apply, students must first identify a research faculty member willing to serve as mentor.
 Together, the student and mentor develop a research proposal following the program guidelines.
 The full proposal needs to be submitted to the MSU-CVM Associate Dean for Research and Graduate Studies ten days prior to the MAF deadline.
 Selected applications will be submitted to the Morris Animal Foundation.
-For more information on this program and application materials, contact Dr. Mark Lawrence or visit the program’s website: http://www.morrisanimalfoundation.org/for-grant-seekers/veterinary-student-scholars.html.
+For more information on this program and application materials, contact Dr. Mark Lawrence or visit the program's website.

 For more information about the MSU-CVM Summer Research Experience Program, contact: